 4. boredom if not able to forage and graze.

 So what is the right food?

-Check out our diet pages to get the lowdown on exactly what rabbits should be eating – and how much.
+Check out our diet pages to get the lowdown on exactly what rabbits should be eating.

 Here's a clue – it’s not carrots!
 Thanks to a certain popular carrot-munching cartoon bunny, a lot of people have assumed that rabbits should eat carrots all the time.

 But giving carrots to a rabbit is like giving chocolate cake to a child – a nice treat but not something you should do too often!

 Hay (dried grass) and grass should make up the main part of a rabbit's daily diet.
 Not only because it is good for them but also because it gives them something to do.